-If a company’s financial leverage value is “Y”, we can say that an increase of X% in the operating profit of the business will result in an increase in net profit or EPS of X% * Y.
+If a company’s financial leverage value is “Y”, we can say that an increase of X% in the operating profit of the business will increase net profit or EPS of X% * Y.

-For example, if the degree of financial leverage is 1.50, an increase of 1% in UAII will result in a favourable variation of 1.5% in EPS or the net result of the business.
+For example, if the degree of financial leverage is 1.50, an increase of 1% in UAII will result in a favorable variation of 1.5% in EPS or the net result of the business.

 The most commonly used formula to calculate the combined degree of leverage (GAC or GAT) is (Δ% of EPS) / (Δ% of sales).